The Rand App

 Introduction

 The project prompt asked students to create a website or mobile app (tall, narrow form factor) prototype that would act as an introduction to Paul Rand to those unfamiliar with his work.
-The hypothetical client in this case was the estate of Paul Rand.
-The goal of the project was not only to create a working prototype, but to explain the decision-making process.
-Thus, students also had to complete critique sessions and write design justification papers.
+The hypothetical client was the estate of Paul Rand.
+The goal of the project was to create a working prototype and explain the decision-making process.

 For context, students read Paul Rand’s Thoughts on Design (1947), listened to lectures on modernism, read chapters on pictorial modernism, the International Typographic Style, and the New York School from Philip B. Meggs & Alston W. Purvis’ Meggs’ History of Graphic Design (2012), and were encouraged to do extra research on Paul Rand.

-In the following sections, I will walk you the process that went into conceptualizing the project, my approach to design, and some lessons I learned along the way.
+In the following sections, I'll walk you through how the project was conceptualized, my approach to designing it, and lessons I learned along the way.

 Concept